JamesCoding888/JavaOCP20221017/README.md

 # Clean Code
 # <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/cleancode/chapter2/meaningfulname">Chapter 2: Meaningful Names</a>
 > AccountSystem.java
-- Description:   The naming of Class names and Method names
+- Description:   Consider that developer(s) will read your code.
+A better naming will reduce the tedious process of communication or understaning

 > MentalMappingDemo.java
 - Description:   Readers shouldn’t have to mentally translate your names into other names they already know.
 This problem generally arises from a choice to use neither problem domain terms nor solution domain terms.